DanielJDufour/datadiscussion/README.md

 ```

 ####Create Admin User
 The following command will prompt you for a username and email address.
 Enter ```admin``` as username and enter your email address.
+And enter your password twice.
 ```
 sudo -u postgres python ~/datadiscussion/datadiscussion/manage.py createsuperuser;
 ```